 There shall be many who will say, Do this, or do that, and it mattereth not, for the Lord will uphold such at the last day.
 But wo unto such, for they are in the gall of bitterness and in the bonds of iniquity.

-And just like the pain of sin is a real experience now, so too is the joy of obedience.
 God doesn’t wait for the eternities to reward us with “peace that passeth all understanding.”
-We are “blessed in all things, both temporally and spiritually” as we obey today.
-As I said, I’ve always been under the assumption that the overall premise of religion itself is “self-denial now, exquisite joy in the future.”
-But we know from the scriptures that is clearly not the case.
-That whole premise is flawed.
-It’s not a choice between one marshmallow now or two later.
-It’s a choice between gonorrhea or a buffet now and later.
+The righteous are blessed today.
+That’s why the premise of “self-denial now, exquisite joy in the future” is flawed.
+Obedience is not a choice between one marshmallow now or two later– it’s the choice between gonorrhea or a buffet, and that choice applies to both now and later.
 There really is no contest.
-Those who wish they had been able to “have fun and then join the Church” have never talked to a convert.
-Like, a single one.
-Ask anyone who walked that path– even unknowingly– if they wish they could wind back the clock and find the Gospel earlier in life and they will tell you right away they wish they could do exactly that.
-Those who look longingly on the life of those who “know not God” and His commandments are like Lot’s wife looking back longingly on Sodom and Gomorrah.
+Those who wish they had been able to “have fun and then join the Church” must have never talked to a convert.
+Ask everyone who once walked the other path– even unknowingly– if they wish they could wind back the clock and find the Gospel earlier in life.
+No one who truly values the Gospel would ever wish for more time without it.

 Commandments: the secrets of godliness

 Which brings us to this final question: why even make the blessings conditional on our obedience?
 Why, then, is every blessing from God predicated on obedience to a “law, irrevocably decreed?”
 Satan may not offer much, but what he gives, he doesn’t make us earn, after all.
 What ever happened to Nephi’s sales pitch that “salvation is free?”
 Why must eternal joy come with the price tag of obeying restrictive rules and commandments?